Table of Contents

 - ITC Maurya is where world leaders like Barack Obama stay when in Delhi, and Bukhara, one of the hotel’s restaurants, is regularly voted the best restaurant in India.
 Is that enough reason for you?
 I wrote about my stay at ITC Maurya in 24 hours in hotel heaven.

 - The Imperial is a grand, old Raj-era hotel that has been completely refurbished, and gleams and shines like new.
 It’s location on Janpath near Connaught Place is ideal, and one of the hotel’s restaurants, Spice Route, is superb: it has been voted one of the world’s most beautiful restaurants.
 I always stop for tea at least once while in Delhi, to soak up the atmosphere.
+I wrote about this hotel in Top 8 reasons to love The Imperial.

 - The Park is centrally located and very sleek.
 Fun place for a night out.